Guiding Others

 • Most people who have low vision have some functional vision.
 This can fluctuate during the day and with different lighting conditions so do not assume what they can or cannot see.
 If you want to know how much they can see, ask them: “Can you see alright, or would you like me to help you?”

-• You are free to download a brochure about Guiding Tips.pdf to learn more.
+• Download our brochure Guiding Tips.pdf to learn more.

 Meetings and Social Occasions